 Jackie has been working with Councillors for nearly 40 years.
-During the 1990s she managed the Mayor’s Office and Member Services at the London Borough of Southwark and then moved to Stevenage Borough Council where for the past 14 years she has again had the Civic Office within her area of responsibility.
+During the 1990s she managed the Mayor’s Office and Member Services at the London Borough of Southwark and then moved to Stevenage Borough Council where for over 15 years she has again had the Civic Office within her area of responsibility.
 Jackie has been on the Executive since 2014.

 Christine Christensen - Ipswich Borough Council

 Christine has worked in local government for over 20 years, and as the Civic Officer for Ipswich since 2002.
 Christine manages a small and dedicated mayoral team, and is passionate about keeping the civic office relevant, keeping the mayoralty accessible, and supporting the future of Ipswich.